-3.5 Resignations
+3.5 Resignations- & Discharge

-To resign in good standing, an exempt employee must give the City Manager at least four calendar weeks prior notice and a non-exempt employee two calendar weeks prior notice unless the City Manager, because of extenuating circumstances, agrees to permit a shorter period of notice.
+To resign in good standing, an exempt and non-exempt employees must give the City Manager at least four-two_calendar weeks prior notice with the exception of and Management Team who must give the City Manager four calendar weeks prior notice. and a non-exempt employee two calendar weeks prior notice unless the City Manager, because of extenuating circumstances, agrees to permit a shorter period of notice.
 The department manager or supervisor shall submit the resignation to the Human Resources Manager.
 The Human Resources Manager will forward the resignation to the City Manager.
+Employees may not use vacation hours in lieu of straight time hours during their final two or four week notice period.

 Failure to comply with this rule shall be entered into the personnel file of the employee and may be cause for denial of future employment with the City as well as any vacation or other benefits balance payouts.
 See Section 10.12 Vacation Payout Upon Resignation and Termination.
+(See Section 4.2223 Vacation Pay).